RJWANGbioinfo/APAlyzer/README.md

                         conKET='NT',
                         trtKEY='KD',
                         PAS='3UTR',
-                        CUTreads=0)
+                        CUTreads=0,
+                        p_adjust_methods="fdr",
+                        MultiTest='unpaired t-test')
 head(test_3UTRmuti,2)
 table(test_3UTRmuti$APAreg)
 ```
+In the replicate design, additional parameter `MultiTest` can be used to set the statistical method.
+In the current version, there are 3 methods can be set:
+"unpaired t-test" (default), "paired t-test", "ANOVA".
+After the running of `APAdiff`, a few columns will be generated:
-In the replicate design, ‘RED’ is difference of averaged relative expression
+‘RED’ is difference of averaged relative expression
-between two groups; ‘pvalue’ is the p-value from t-test.
-In this case,
+between two groups; ‘pvalue’ is the p-value calculated through the method defined by `MultiTest`.
-‘UP’ is defined as ‘RED’ >0 and ‘pvalue’ <0.05; while ‘DN’ is the opposite;
+'APAreg' is the predicted APA regulation direction; ‘UP’ is defined as ‘RED’ >0 and ‘pvalue’ <0.05; while ‘DN’ is the opposite;
 and ‘NC’ is the remaining genes.

 ## Significantly regulated APA in introns